chef/chef-workstation/docs-chef-io/content/workstation/chef_run.md

 token="abc123="
 ```

-Target nodes need network access to port 443 of the Automate instance for sending `chef-client` run information.
+Target nodes need network access to port 443 of the Chef Automate instance for sending `chef-client` run information.